 More than likely, lots of the information related to services that the community use frequently is held on the cloud and not managed by IT.
 This information is outside your firewall but you have responsibility for it.

 Is it secure?
 Is it backed up?
 Does it conflict with information on your internal systems?
-These are questions you IT manager must be able to answer.
+These are questions that your IT manager must be able to answer.

-We’ve helped dozens of CEOs and Executive Managers understand what it is they really need from an IT framework, unique to the requirements of their own organisation.
+We've have helped dozens of CEOs and Executive Managers understand what it is that they really need from an IT framework, unique to the requirements of their organisation.

-If you would like to talk to us or alternatively chat with some of the CEOs and Executive Managers we’ve assisted over the years.
+If you would like to talk to us or chat with some of the CEOs and Executive Managers that we have assisted over the years.
 Please get in touch with us.